loading...

 50 basis points

 A basis point is one-hundredth of 1 %.
-Stated differently, a '50' in the center of the circle means that this suggestion is 0.50 % harder (half a percent harder) than the previous set.
+Stated differently, a '50' in the center of the circle means that this suggestion is 0.50 % harder (half a percent harder) than the previous Set.
 That might not seem like a lot, but don't forget that it compounds.
-If you were able to improve by half a percent on every set, you'd get 10% bigger and stronger every month!

 It actually isn't all that important to know the exact meaning of the numbers in order to use them to compare the relative difficulty of the various sets.